k1r0d3v/BreezeEnhanced/README.md

 Solid is a fork of BreezeEnhanced decoration with the following changes:
  - Code cleaning and refactor
- - Title bar background color deduction
+ - Title bar background color deduction of client window
- - Text color adaptable to background color
+ - Text color adaptable to title bar background color
  - Improved button feel and colorize, with easy theme addiction
- - Easy creation of new button types
+ - Easy creation of new button types and solid themes
+ - Hide title bar on maximize
+ - Support for latte-dock(modified) colorize in base title bar color for active and maximized windows

 Please note that BreezeEnhanced is not related to the Breeze widget style.
 In fact, it is made to match personal preferences.